Overall Fundamental outlook

 Financial Ratios:

-MRF Limited's forward EPS is greater than its trailing EPS, indicating that the company is expected to deliver higher profitability this year.
-This suggests that MRF Limited is projected to improve its earnings, reflecting positive growth compared to last year's financial performance.
+MRF Limited's forward EPS is higher than its trailing EPS, suggesting the company is expected to see an increase in profitability this year.
+This points to positive growth, indicating that MRF Limited is projected to improve its financial performance compared to the previous year.

 Price projections: